Aspergillus giganteus: AFP mode of action

-The cysteine-rich, amphipathic protein inhibits the growth of AFP-senstivie pathogens through multiple pathways.
+The cysteine-rich, amphipathic protein inhibits the growth of AFP-sensitive pathogens through multiple pathways.
 First, AFP may inhibit cell growth by inhibiting chitin synthesis.
 In sensitive fungi, AFP activates the cell wall integrity pathway, thereby enhancing the expression of the α-1,3-glucan synthase A gene responsible for remodeling cell walls and inhibiting the formation of chitin.
 AFP may also alter the cell membrane permeability of sensitive fungi, particularly of Aspergillus niger, or cause an immediate, sustained increase in calcium cation cell resting potential that often results in programmed cell death.
 Each of these pathways ultimately results in the death of the AFP-sensitive pathogen.
 Although more research is needed to identify how these pathways work in consort, the wide variety of AFP modes of action highlights that the protein may interact with sensitive pathogens in different ways, that these pathogens vary in their susceptibility to AFP.